eway-crm/triggers/README.md

 Click [here](TriggerDefinition/ScheduledAtTime/README.md) for full example.

-## SQL Queries and System Variables
+## SQL Queries, System Variables and Client Type
 When defining Stored Procedure parameter, Executable parameter or Action Criteria we can use SQL Queries or System Variables as value.

 ### SQL Queries